CyberQ-Tech/SOC-Honeynet-Incident-Response/README.md

 Some of the configurations used to accomplish this include:

 -	Created (3) VMs to allow ingress/egress traffic.
--	Disable the firewalls rules on each machine.
+-	Disabled the firewalls rules on each machine.
 - The network is left in this state for 3-4 day period.
 <br/>
 <b>VM Creation</b>